denimnani/service.subloader/README.md

 SubLoader allow you to automatically load subtitles for your content.

-Special thanks to [OpenSubtitles.org](http://www.opensubtitles.org ) for providing a great source of subtitles.
+Special thanks to [OpenSubtitles.org](http://www.opensubtitles.org ) for providing a unique UA for Subloader.

 ![OpenSubtitles.org](http://static.opensubtitles.org/gfx/logo-transparent.png)